 Green Zone "C" Yellow Zone "B" Red Zone "A" (Vsl > 12NM) Red Zone "A" (Vsl < 12NM) Vessel provides caualty notification to USCG.
 USCG contacts vessel agent/ representative (who should establish communications with the operator/owner).
 USCG transmits Alert Warning System (AWS) notification as an early warning of the potential need for tug assistance.
 Vessel/company to affect repairs, notify the USCG of intentions, and request permission to enter port, if applicable.
 Vessel provides caualty notification to USCG.
 USCG contacts vessel agent/ representative representative (who should establish communications with the operator/owner).
 USCG transmits Alert Warning System (AWS) notification as an early warning of the potential need for tug assistance.
-USCG determines if vessel has an approved VRP/SMFF or emergency response system, complying with the International Safety Management Code (SOLAS IX, Reg.
+USCG determines if vessel has an approved VRP/SMFF or emergency response system, complying with the International Safety Management Code (SOLAS DX, Reg.
 3) and 33 CFR 155.
 Vessel company to affect repairs, notify the USCG of intentions, and request permission to enter port, if applicable.
 Vessel provides caualty notification to USCG.
-USCG contacts vessel agent' representative (who should establish communications with the operator/owner).
+USCG contacts vessel agent/ representative (who should establish communications with the operator/owner).
 USCG transmits Alert Warning System (AWS) notification as an early warning of the potential need for tug assistance.
-Vessel should activate VRP/SMIFF or emergency response system.
+Vessel should activate VRP/SMFF or emergency response system.
 USCG review vessel particulars and weather patterns and assess the safety/security risks associated with the vessel.
 USCG discuss tug assist; ID available tug assets in the area (see VRP/SMFF) Determine set & drift (SAROPS/NOAA) USCG may issue a COTP Order requiring vessel to: Activate VRP/SMFF.
-Develop and submit a tow plan, and/or salvage plan, with a schedule of operational intention to ensure tugs on-scene at 12mm.
-Affect repairs and notify the USCG Vessel provides caualty notification to USCG USCG contacts vessel agent representative 3.
-USCG transmits Alert Warning System (AWS) notification as an early warning of the potential need for tug assistance.
-Vessel should activate VRP/SMFF or emergency response system.
-USCG reviews vessel particulars and weather patterns and assess the safety/security risks associated with the vessel.
-USCG discuss tug assist; ID available tug assets in the area (see VRP/SMFF).
-Determine set & drift (SAROPS/NOAA) USCG will typically issue a COTP Order requring vessel to: a.
-Activate VRP/SMFF.
-Develop and submit a tow plan, and/o salvage plan.
-Affect repairs and notify the USCG of intentions.
+Develop and submit a tow plan, and/or salvage plan, with a schedule of operational intention to ensure tugs on-scene at 12nm.
+Affect repairs and notify the USCG b.
+Develop and submit a tow plan, and/o salvage plan. c.
+Affect repairs and notify the USCG of intentions